vpakarinen/langforge/README.md

-**LangForge** employs state-of-the-art language models fine-tuned specifically for translation tasks, this ensures that translations are not only accurate but also contextually relevant.
+**LangForge** employs state-of-the-art language models fine-tuned specifically for translation tasks.

 Supports now multiple source and target languages, check the list for the language codes.